d1sc0/talkshow/README.md

 - Update config files from template repo
 - Update files from posts to episodes
-- Style homepage
+- Update/Style homepage
-- Style episodes list and posts
+- Style episodes list and posts - adding in audio bits
 - Create podcast feed and validate with services
 - Twitter and facebook cards via SEO component
 - Host on firebase and setup CD pipeline?

 ## Maybe things for later (Roadmap)

+- Creating tag or category pages?